 IFRS 10 - Consolidated financial statements, IFRS 11 - Joint arrangements, IFRS 12 - Disclosure of interests in other entities and IFRS 13 - Fair value measurement were issued in May 2011.
 They replace parts of IAS 27 - Consolidated and separate financial statements and IAS 28 - Investments in associates and joint ventures and relate to the accounting and disclosure for interests in other entities.
 IFRS 13 provides guidance on how to measure assets and liabilities at fair value as well as the disclosure required to explain management's assumptions to the reader.
-It is not expected that adopting these standards will significantly impact the Partnership's financial statements.
+These standards did not have a material impact on the Partnership's financial statements or its disclosures.

-Amendments to standards effective for the year ending December 31, 2013
+Amendments to standards effective beginning on or after January 1, 2013

 Amendments to IAS 1 - Presentation of financial statements were issued by the International Accounting Standards Board (IASB) in September 2011.
 The amendments relate to the disclosure of other comprehensive income as well as the tax impacts of other comprehensive income.
-This is not expected to have a significant impact on the Partnership's financial statements.
+These amendments did not have a material impact on the Partnership's financial statements or its disclosures.

 Amendments to IAS 19 - Employee benefits were issued by the IASB in June 2011.
-The amendments are expected to increase disclosure and presentation in the Partnership's financial statements.
-Implementing these amendments is not expected to have a significant impact on the Partnership's financial statements.
+These amendments did not have a material impact on the Partnership's financial statements or its disclosures.

 Amendments to IFRS 7 - Disclosures - Offsetting financial assets and liabilities were published jointly by the IASB and Financial Accounting Standards Board in December 2011.
 The amendments are intended to improve the ability of users of financial statements to compare financial statements prepared in accordance with US GAAP and IFRS.
-Adopting such amendments is not expected to have a significant effect on the Partnership's financial statements.
+These amendments did not have a material impact on the Partnership's financial statements or its disclosures.

-In May 2012, the IASB issued a collection of amendments to five standards under its Annual Improvements Project.
-Amended standards includes IFRS 1 - First time adoption of International Financial Reporting Standards, IAS 1 - Presentation of financial statements, IAS 16 - Property, plant and equipment, IAS 32 - Financial instruments - Presentation, and IAS 34 - Interim financial reporting.
-These amendments are not expected to have a significant impact on the Partnership's financial statements.
+In May 2012, the IASB issued amendments to five standards under its Annual Improvements Project.
+Amended standards include IFRS 1 - First time adoption of International Financial Reporting Standards, IAS 1 - Presentation of financial statements, IAS 16 - Property, plant and equipment, IAS 32 - Financial instruments - Presentation, and IAS 34 - Interim financial reporting.
+These amendments did not have a material impact on the Partnership's financial statements or its disclosures.